-Once your child has been accepted for treatment at the Proton Centre, your social worker will contact you to discuss travel arrangements.
-Families must book the flights themselves and apply to the HSE later for a refund.
+Once your child has been accepted for treatment abroad, your social worker will contact you to discuss travel arrangements.
+Families must book travel themselves and apply to the HSE later for a refund.

 Who will help me with my travel and accommodation arrangements?